 5 Unforgettable Lollapalooza Moments

 Music fans often gripe that large-scale summer festivals are nothing more than exhausting, expensive, cruddy-sounding ways to see a handful of favorite bands.
 While this isn’t entirely untrue, some fests foster once-in-a-lifetime musical moments, and Lollapalooza certainly falls into this category.
-On the eve of Lolla 2013, which goes down this weekend in Chicago, we’re taking a look back at 5 Unforgettable Lollapalooza Moments — performances that still have us saying, “Remember that time…”
+We’re taking a look back at 5 Unforgettable Lollapalooza Moments — performances that still have us saying, “Remember that time…”

 Jim James Goes Muppet